 The primary caretaker is responsible for a myriad of duties for proper childcare.
 Tasks may include daily maintenance and care, such as ensuring that a child is well-fed, properly cleansed, and has access to healthcare and education.
-In most cases, the custodial parent, or the parent who the child lives with, is considered the primary caretaker.
+In most cases, the custodial parent or the parent that the child lives with is considered the primary caretaker.

 Yes.
 You and your former spouse can work together on a custody and visitation agreement that meets the needs of your child and considers your schedules.
 Keep in mind, however, that if you rely on this approach, the agreement will have to be reviewed and approved by a court of law.